rust-lang/surveys/surveys/2023-annual-survey/questions.md

 >
 > Future potential adopters may want to know how often other's have encountered success.

+### Which of the following statements are reasons why you use Rust at work?

+Type: select all that apply (optional)

+Statements:

+- For its performance (i.e., speed, memory footprint, etc.) characteristics
+- We need precise control over exactly how our software runs
+- Its security and safety properties are important to us
+- It allows us to build relatively correct and bug free software
+- We find it enjoyable or fun to program in Rust
+- We already know Rust so it's our default choice
+- We find it easy to prototype with
+- We must interact with existing Rust code

+> **justification**
+>
+> The Rust community and potential adopters of Rust have a lot of assumptions of why one would choose Rust for a project.
+> This question can help confirm or challenge our assumptions and see how they change over time.

 ### What about your usage of Rust has been challenging?

 Type: free form (optional)